Why Diversity Matters

 The overall diversity ranking is created by adding up results of ethnic, geographic, gender and age diversity.

 Ranked #524 nationwide, Albright College is above average in overall diversity.

 This School is Considered Above Average in Racial Diversity

-Ethnically-diverse colleges offer students the ability to study and learn from with undergraduates from racial and ethnic groups that are different from their own.
+Ethnically-diverse colleges offer students the ability to study and learn with undergraduates from racial and ethnic groups that are different from their own.